FaaizOlawoyin/PythonSandbox/README.md

 A sandbox game made in python with pymunk and pygame.
-Before you copy and paste make sure you have pymunk and pygame installed in python.
+Before you copy and paste or download make sure you have pymunk and pygame installed in python.

 And also enjoy.